 For some, the FireStick remote may not seem very game-friendly.
 BUT you can actually use it to play quite a few games.
-Below is a list of the best Fire TV games, in order of greatness.
+So check out the list below of the best Fire TV games, in order of awesome to awesome-er.

 What controller do I need to play the best Fire TV games?